Registration and Accreditation

 The Commonwealth Ombudsman investigates complaints about problems that overseas students have with private education and training in Australia.

-In the event that you are not satisfied with the APEX’s internal procedures for handling a grievance or an issue you have raised, and you wish to complain about this to someone outside of the APEX, the Commonwealth Ombudsman is the correct channel for this to occur.
+In the event that you are not satisfied with the Apex’s internal procedures for handling a grievance or an issue you have raised, and you wish to complain about this to someone outside of the Apex, the Commonwealth Ombudsman is the correct channel for this to occur.

 The Commonwealth Ombudsman can be reached on 1300 362 072 and is open from 9.00am to 5.00pm Monday to Friday.
-The Commonwealth Ombudsman can also be contacted via email on ombudsman@ombudsman.gov.au or GPO Box 442 Canberra ACT 2601.The Commonwealth Ombudsman’s web site is www.ombudsman.gov.au/contact-us.
+The Commonwealth Ombudsman can also be contacted via email on Commonwealth Ombudsman – Email or GPO Box 442 Canberra ACT 2601.
+Commonwealth Ombudsman – Contact us.

 The Commonwealth Ombudsman investigates complaints about: